How to Get From Berlin Airport to City Center: Stress-Free Tips (2023)

 Example routes from Berlin Airport to the city center

 I can’t give directions for every possible hotel or transit station, so it’s best that you download the BVG app to check for the exact route you need.
-But I have provided a few examples of how to get from Berlin Airport to Mitte to help get you oriented.
+But I have provided a few examples of how to get from Berlin Airport to Mitte and the Zoo station to help get you oriented.

 How to get from Berlin airport to Alexanderplatz